NetEase/pomelo-unityclient-socket/README.md

 * [dotnet demo](https://github.com/NetEase/pomelo-dotnetchat-console) A pomelo-chat client use console and write by c#.

 ## How to use
-To use the dotnetClient, just include the SimpleJson.dll and pomelo-dotnetClient.dll in your project.
+To use the dotnetClient, just include the ./dist/*.dll in your project.

 ## API